-Describes the nuclear fuel cycle from the extraction of ore to disposal of waste and examines in detail, the technical, economical, safety and environmental issues involved during each stage.
+The purpose of this module is to describe the nuclear fuel cycle and examine in detail, the technical, economical, safety and environmental issues involved during each stage.
+The module covers the entire cycle from the extraction of ore to the disposal of waste.
 The processes involved in reprocessing of fuel are examined and the consequences reprocessing has, in terms of reactor fuel design and waste disposal, are discussed.
 Each stage is described on an international scale examining global markets and capacities.
-A manual is supplied with this module.